 If you like, you can script tmux sessions using only shell scripts containing several tmux commands.You can get pretty far with tmux new-session, tmux send-keys, tmux new-window, etc. For a quick introduction to scripting tmux directly (and as a very approachable intro to tmux in general), I’d suggest the book tmux: Productive Mouse-Free Development.
 Further, I strongly recommend you take time to get comfortable with a tool like tmuxinator or tmuxp.
 These tools will dramatically simplify the process of managing tmux sessions, making it easier to build the habit of specifying and automating dev environments for all of the projects you work on.

-Using tmux to manage dev environments for all of your projects means you’re always just one command away from having a local dev environment spun up exactly the way you like.
+Using tmux to help manage dev environments for all of your projects means you’re always just one command away from having a local dev environment spun up exactly the way you like.
 This is also really nice after a system restart, one command and you’re back to work.

 If you’re like me and you’re often jumping between codebases, tmux’s <prefix>s command is a huge help.
 This brings up a list of active sessions allowing you to quickly jump into another session (all without using your mouse).
 A few keystrokes and you’re working on an entirely different codebase; everything is how you left it; everything is where you expect it to be.